cirosantilli/algorithm-cheat/beauty.md

 - a few theoretical questions with deep implications
 - the endless race for *the* ultimate algorithm that solves each problem

+Things mentioned here might be repeated elsewhere in this repository: this is only a summary of the cream of the crop.

 ## Sources

 -   <https://en.wikipedia.org/wiki/List_of_algorithms>